bajarang-agarwal/laravel-mentions/README.md

-# End-to-end Mentions in Laravel 5 & 6
+# End-to-end Mentions in Laravel 5 & 6 & 7 & 8

 [![Build Status](https://travis-ci.org/jameslkingsley/laravel-mentions.svg?branch=master)](https://travis-ci.org/jameslkingsley/laravel-mentions)

 ## Abandoned
+As no one is actively maintaining it but for now I added temporary support of Laravel 7 & 8

 Unfortunately, I don't have the time to adequately maintain this package.
 I recommend [Xetaravel-Mentions](https://github.com/XetaIO/Xetaravel-Mentions) which appears to be better maintained with similar functionality.

 In hindsight, this package has tried to do too much to implement this functionality.
 If you're looking to implement mentions, I think you'd be better off implementing the front-end manually, and abstracting the back-end to that package above or writing your own API.